List of Detroit Red Wings draft picks: Key

-Statistics are complete as of October 19, 2025.
+Statistics are complete as of the 2025–26 NHL season.

 Goaltenders

 Jim Rutherford was Detroit's first choice in the 1969 NHL Draft.

 Chris Osgood was Detroit's third round choice in the 1991 NHL Draft.

 Jimmy Howard was chosen in the 2003 NHL Draft.

 Petr Mrazek was taken in the fifth round of the 2010 NHL Draft.

-Detroit has drafted 53 goaltenders, 17 of whom have appeared in the NHL.
+Detroit has drafted 54 goaltenders, 17 of whom have appeared in the NHL.
 The first goaltender drafted by Detroit to appear in the league was Jim Rutherford; he played in 457 games with the Red Wings, the Pittsburgh Penguins, the Toronto Maple Leafs, and the Los Angeles Kings.
 Rutherford has since served as the general manager (GM) of the Hartford Whalers/Carolina Hurricanes and the Penguins.
 Chris Osgood has the most games played, wins, and ties of any goaltender drafted by the Wings, while Rutherford has the most career losses.
 Jimmy Howard has the most career overtime losses of any player on the list, while Mrázek has the lowest goals against average.